 Further GLAD Resources

-You should definitely bookmark the following sites for quick reference on GLs and calories
+You should definitely bookmark the following sites for quick reference:

 The Glycemic Index Site – Holds GI and GL values for almost everything (click on the ‘GI database’ tab to the left)